kubernetes-sigs/external-dns/README.md

 * A full demo on GKE Kubernetes.
 See [How-to Kubernetes with DNS management (ssl-manager pre-req)](https://medium.com/@jpantjsoha/how-to-kubernetes-with-dns-management-for-gitops-31239ea75d8d)
 * Run external-dns on GKE with workload identity.
 See [Kubernetes, ingress-nginx, cert-manager & external-dns](https://blog.atomist.com/kubernetes-ingress-nginx-cert-manager-external-dns/)

-### Code of conduct

-Participation in the Kubernetes community is governed by the [Kubernetes Code of Conduct](code-of-conduct.md).